PoeticVestige/Machine-learning-project/README.md

 -  Provides some examples of data visualization
 - Because the amount of data is relatively small, so, use some opportunistic ways to generate some data.
 Even though it's wrong, this is just an example to train myself.

+## Data competition
+In this file, I mainly recorded some content related to data competitions.

 Considering my limited expertise, this case study is humbly presented to inspire more valuable insights.